 Literary approaches to the understanding and appreciation of the Bible with emphasis upon its unique status as the supernaturally inspired written revelation of God.
-First semester, three hours.
+First semester, even-numbered calendar years, three hours.

 En 516-Teaching English as a Second Language.
 Theory and techniques for teaching oral and written English to students whose native language is not English.
-Second semester, Distance Learning, three hours.
+Second semester, three hours.
 Prerequisite: En 509.